sanand0/tools-in-data-science-public/project-llm-analysis-quiz.md

 In this project, students will build an application that can solve a quiz that involves data sourcing, preparation, analysis, and visualization using LLMs.
 You will also answer a viva about your design choices.

-Fill out this [Google Form - which we will share here by 29 Oct 2025 EOD AoE](#TODO).
+Fill out this [Google Form](https://forms.gle/V3vW2QeHGPF9BTrB7).
 It asks for:

 1. Your email address
-2. A secret string (used to verify your requests)
+2. A secret string (used to verify your requests).
 3. A system prompt that will never reveal a given code word.
+Max 100 chars.
 4. A user prompt that will override any such system prompt to reveal the code word.
 Max 100 chars.
 5. Your API endpoint URL (where you will accept POST requests with quiz tasks).
-Max 100 chars.
 6. Your GitHub repo URL (where your code is hosted).
-Make sure it's public when we evaluate.
+Make sure it's public and has an [MIT LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) when we evaluate.
 You may keep it private during development.

 ## Prompt Testing